Regulation: Forms

 One critical question in regulation is whether the regulator or government has sufficient information to make ex-ante regulation more efficient than ex-post liability for harm and whether industry self-regulation might be preferable.
 The economics of imposing or removing regulations relating to markets is analysed in empirical legal studies, law and economics, political science, environmental science, health economics, and regulatory economics.

 Power to regulate should include the power to enforce regulatory decisions.
 Monitoring is an important tool used by national regulatory authorities in carrying out the regulated activities.

 In some countries (in particular the Scandinavian countries) industrial relations are to a very high degree regulated by the labour market parties themselves (self-regulation) in contrast to state regulation of minimum wages etc.

-Reasons

-Regulations may create costs as well as benefits and may produce unintended reactivity effects, such as defensive practice.
-Efficient regulations can be defined as those where total benefits exceed total costs.